jmmut/jmmut.github.io/_posts/2023-03-17-Hot-reloading-Rust-and-Macroquad.md

 if you are really interested in how it's done in a less trivial game.
 I decorated the calls for drawing textures and UI too.

+The video at the top of this article is how it looks to hot-reload Bioengineer.